MSc Biomedical Science (by research)

 Working under the supervision of world-leading, research-active supervisors, you will be encouraged to contribute to the development of new techniques, ideas or approaches as you pursue research in biomedical science at an advanced level.

-A dedicated Biomedical Science training and cohort-building programme will draw on the training offered by the collaborating departments, whilst offering the students on the programme additional training and opportunities to promote collaboration and networking across the programme.
+A dedicated Biomedical Science training and cohort-building programme will draw on the training offered by the collaborating departments, while offering the students on the programme additional training and opportunities to promote collaboration and networking across the programme.

 Cohort activities will include: a monthly journal club, an annual research symposium, and other cross-departmental YBRI seminars and events.